 Location: 60 km from Lake Louise & 174 km from Jasper

-Easily visible from the road, Waterfowl Lakes is a great place for kayaking or stand up paddleboarding.
-A beautiful lake with Mount Chephren in the background.
+Easily visible from the road, Waterfowl Lakes is a great place for kayaking or stand-up paddleboarding.
+Both are beautiful lakes with Mount Chephren in the background.

-If you’d like to enjoy a pristine alpine lake all by yourself, hike to the Chephren Lake.
-It’s around 9 km round trip and not many visitors make it here all the way here.
+If you’d like to enjoy a pristine alpine lake all by yourself, hike to Chephren Lake.
+It’s around a 9 km round trip and not many visitors make it all the way here.

 Location: 75 km from Lake Louise & 158 km from Jasper

-Walk about 10 min from the parking lot through the forest and across the wooden bridge to see a deep canyon with the stunningly blue colour of the water.
+Walk about 500 meters (10 min) from the parking lot through the forest and across the wooden bridge to see a deep canyon with the stunningly blue colour of the water.
 It’s a very nice place to walk around, even close to the river.

 Saskatchewan River Crossing